wayovertheregaming/catastrophy/devnotes.md

 Assign PR to both other devs.

+### Assets
+All assets (graphics, audio, CSV etc), should be stored in the `assets` directory.
+This will be used by [go-bindata](github.com/kevinburke/go-bindata) (you should go look at that - it's really simple and I'll do the setup for you).
+It takes files and turns them into `[]byte` so we can compile them and don't need to distribute extra files.

 ## Game details
 ### Environment
 The game takes place in a large house and garden.
 This is made of three maps,